SchenbergZY/manual/book/features/h5p.md

 # H5p interactive elements

 ## Instruction
-H5p elements are interactive HTML-blocks which can be embedded in a Jupyter Book using an iframe.
+H5p elements are interactive HTML-blocks which can be embedded in a TeachBook using an iframe.
 H5p requires a server to host those elements.
 For TU Delft employees, this is arranged for on a [TU Delft portal on the H5p website](https://tudelft.h5p.com/content) (sign in via Brightspace to H5p required first as described [here](https://www.tudelft.nl/teaching-support/educational-tools/h5p)).

 After creating an H5p element, the iframe code can be copied at Edit - Publish - Public - Embed code.
 This html link of that embed can be directly added to your markdown file using [](../external/sphinx-iframes/README.md):